developer-zebra/developer-zebra-site/src/licensing/about/index.md

 **Enterprise Home Screen is a free replacement launcher for Zebra devices running Android** that provides a simple way for administrators to control access to apps and settings on a Zebra device without the need to write custom code.
 Using a simple touch interface, EHS easily limits usage to one or more specified applications, prevents changes to device settings and locks down the file system.
 It can be configured in seconds, and settings can be deployed via MDM.
 EHS settings are stored in a simple XML file that's easy to read and edit by hand, if necessary.
 [Learn more](/ehs).

 ### StageNow
 **StageNow is Zebra's device-staging utility for configuring Zebra devices**.
 This free tool provides a point-and-click environment that allows administrators and staging operators to quickly set up and deploy devices by scanning, tapping an NFC tag or reading settings from in a file.
-StageNow integrates seamlessly most Enterprise Mobility Management systems for easy mass deployment across an enterprise.
+StageNow integrates seamlessly with most Enterprise Mobility Management systems for easy mass deployment across an enterprise.
 [Learn more](/stagenow).

 ### Device Central
 **Device Central provides a centralized method for an organization to connect and monitor supported Bluetooth peripherals**.
 Using a simple user interface, Device Central easily pairs and unpairs Bluetooth peripherals, monitors connection status, and provides details on supported peripherals.
 If supported by the peripheral, additional capabilities can include paging peripherals and updating firmware.
 Device Central is preinstalled on all supported Zebra devices.
 [Learn more](/devicecentral).